nealmatrix/leetcode/32_without_extra_space.md

 - if `left < right`, due to rule 2, we reset `left` and `right` to `0`
 - if `left > right`, we cannot find the substring `s[i: j + 1]`, because we will not stop when we reach `j`

-2. From right to left, we get the similar result, point 1,2 is the same as from left to right
+2. From right to left, we get the similar result, point 1,2 in Case 1 is also applied to this case.
+We only analyze other two points.
 - if `left > right`, due to rule 3, we reset `left` and `right` to `0`
 -   if `left < right`, we cannot find the substring `s[i: j + 1]`, because we will not stop when we reach `i`